BharathVishal/Text-File-Generator-Benchmark-for-Android/README.md

 <img src="Logo/Icon.png" width=23%>
 </h1>

 A text file generator and benchmark app for Android written in Kotlin.
-Generate random textfiles and benchmark the speed.
+Generate upto 50K textfiles (random) in an external storage directory and benchmark the speed.

 &nbsp;
 ### Usage: